 An examination of prospective jurors and selection of fourteen shall be made by the presiding judge, subject to challenges for cause by the defendant, from among adult citizens whose self-sovereignty never shall have been revoked; and who shall be compensated per hour an amount no less than, but not more than twice, the federal minimum wage, to be determined by the Governors of the states, respectively.
 The accused shall then dismiss any two of the fourteen jurors by peremptory challenge.

-Upon the ruling of the court that the defense has exhausted all relevant, material evidence, the judge shall call to the stand for the same full, direct examination any public officer materially engaged in the investigation, arrest or interview of the accused, including the clerk of the court, ending the process similarly with the aforementioned voluntary witnesses and their evidence.
+Upon the ruling of the court that the defense has exhausted all relevant, material evidence, the judge shall call to the stand for the same full, direct examination any public officer materially engaged in the investigation, arrest or interview of the accused, including the clerk of the court, concluding the process by calling the aforementioned voluntary witnesses and their evidence.

 Amendment VIII – Excessive bail shall not be required; but no bail shall be granted to any person accused of a felony, a high crime or treason.
-Punishments other than the death penalty shall not inflict physical injury—or psychological, except that which results from the predicament of confinement itself.
+Punishments other than the death penalty shall not inflict physical injury—nor psychological injury, except that which results from the predicament of confinement itself.

-Accused, convicted or committed adults shall be confined apart from such minors; and the sexes separated according to their sexual physiology.
-All methods and locations of confinement shall reflect every reasonable precaution in favor of protection of the community, as against conveniencing or rehabilitation of the accused, convicted or committed; while taking every reasonable precaution toward protection of the confined from one another, from themselves, from the misconduct of institutional staff, and from the community at large.
+Accused, convicted or committed adults shall be confined apart from such minors and the sexes separated according to their sexual physiology.
+All methods and locations of confinement shall reflect every reasonable precaution in favor of a protection of the community, as against a conveniencing or rehabilitation of the accused, convicted or committed; while taking every reasonable precaution to protect the confined from one another, from themselves, from the misconduct of institutional staff, and from the community at large.